-GPIB commands sent to the NAV 2000R are not case sensitive.
-That is, both lower and upper case characters are treated the same.
+GPIB commands sent to the NAV 2000R are case sensitive.
 Any "white space" characters are ignored, allowing the space character to be used freely to promote readability.
-The <CR> carriage return and <LF> line feed characters are treated as "white space" characters and are ignored.
+The <CR> carriage return and <LF> line feed characters are treated as command terminators.

-All commands may be compounded by using the semicolon ';' character to separate each individual command.
+All commands may be compounded.
 This allows the controller's application to send several setup commands at once if desired.
-However, if the controller requests the NAV 2000R to return multiple information, the last requested information will be the only data available.